 Immediate treatment should include:

+The correct answer is third-degree heart block with a junctional escape response.
 This woman’s rhythm is complete heart block.
-The reason that the heart rate is maintained in the 40’s and the QRS complex is narrow is because the underlying rhythm is originating in the AV Node (Junctional Escape Rhythm) rather than the ventricle which would result in a much slower and wider rhythm.
+The heart rate is maintained in the 40’s and the QRS complex is narrow because the underlying rhythm originates in the AV Node (Junctional Escape Rhythm) rather than the ventricle which would result in a much slower and wider rhythm.

 Anytime a patient presents with extreme bradycardia, DIES should come to mind to assist with diagnosis.
 Drugs Ischemia/Infarction, Electrolytes, Sick Sinus Syndrome.

-In our patient’s case, we are dealing with infarction.
+In our patient’s case, we are dealing with an acute infarction.
 This ECG reveals a posterior wall infarction.
 Note the ST depression in V1-V3.